Skip to Content

 • Death resulting from the accident

-Wrongful Deaths Caused by Car Accident
+Wrongful Deaths Caused by Car Accidents

 According to the Florida Department of Motor Vehicles, Florida drivers were involved in 403,626 automobile accidents in 2018, with 3,135 fatalities and 236,157 injuries.
 Car accidents are one of the leading causes of death in the United States.
 There were almost 3,000 traffic-related deaths in Florida alone last year.